335iguy/lnd/docs/INSTALL.md

     [golang download page](https://golang.org/dl/).
 If one seeks to install from source, then more detailed installation instructions can be found [here](http://golang.org/doc/install).

+    * **Git:** You'll need git to grab the lnd files from github.

+    Check out how to install git from this page: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

     At this point, you should set your `$GOPATH` environment variable, which represents the path to your workspace.
 By default, `$GOPATH` is set to